doctest/doctest/scripts/random_dev_notes.md

 - tests in a static library without the implementation there - problematic

+- fix color of successful expressions when printing everything with --success

 - look at https://github.com/philsquared/Catch/issues/675

 - fix unary/binary assertion macros...